BraneShop/BraneShop.github.io/src/posts/2019-Books.md

   <div class="text">
    <strong><a href="https://www.goodreads.com/book/show/32950884-a-city-is-not-a-tree">A City is Not a Tree</a></strong> by Alexander, Christopher W.

-   <p>A sort, quirky one.
+   <p>A short, quirky one.
 Someone at a meetup I went to early in the year
    recommended it to me.
 Probably only worth reading from Christopher Alexander fans.
    </p>